 6. Tap into your customers’ desire to help others.

 For some who find themselves in a relative place of privilege, there is a strong desire to give back.
-Facilitate this in a way that helps your business by starting a campaign around “paying it forward.”
+Facilitate this in a way that helps your business by starting a beer marketing campaign around “paying it forward.”
 Specifically, you could encourage people to purchase a pint or two for folks on the front lines to enjoy when things return to normalcy and on-site consumption is permitted once again.
 If you have the means, you could partner with a non-profit or healthcare organization in your area to donate some of your proceeds — but it’s understandable if that’s not in your budget right now.